 About Johan Hoorn

 Johan Hoorn has a background in literary studies, psychology and he now specializes in Computer Sciences.
 In addition, he has always been involved in art: writing, painting and theater.

 Margo Kemenade is a sociologist and works at Hogeschool Inholland within the domains of 'Engineering, Design & Informatics' and 'Health, Welfare & Sport'.
 She is project manager of HealthLab, an initiative that aims to set up a 'real life' experimental environment for care and ICT.
 In addition, Margo is associated with CRISP Selemca, where she looks at the ethical aspects of robotics and the acceptance of new technology by health care workers.

 Marise has studied and taught at the Technical University of Delft and is currently also active as a coach there.
 She works as a concept developer at Waag and is founder of Design Studio Schot in The Hague.
 This studio designs products and services that will enhance and improve quality of life.
 The studio focuses mainly on healthcare.

 Visual artist Erik Fakkeldij get his inspiration from organic forms and natural materials.
 For his Artbots he makes use of animal bones, rubber, leather, chicken legs and fish in formaldehyde.
 These are combined with aluminum, steel and electric motors.
 The Artbots are constructed in such a way, that they are to be controlled by anyone.

-PhDO is an initiative by Waag Society and Arne Hendriks that consists of a series of network events: both for people from the creative sector als people that work on research or development.
+PhDO is an initiative by Waag and Arne Hendriks that consists of a series of network events: both for people from the creative sector als people that work on research or development.

 1019 HC Amsterdam